 Exposure to hydrogen phosphide must never exceed 0.1 ppm.
-Entry by unprotected workers into the fumigated site is only permitted after the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigation zone.
+Entry by unprotected workers into the fumigated site is only permitted after the fumigated site has been aerated and the hydrogen phosphide level is at or below 0.1 ppm in the fumigated site and the fumigation zone.
+Only if necessary, should workers be present in the fumigation zone.
 All workers present in the fumigation zone during the fumigation or aeration periods MUST wear appropriate respiratory protection, as outlined in the Applicator's Manual - RESPIRATORY PROTECTION OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm.
-Each unprotected worker in the fumigation zone must have a personal hydrogen phosphide monitor and be informed of procedures required if the air levels of hydrogen phosphide gas exceed 0.1 ppm.
+Each unprotected worker in the fumigation zone must have a personal hydrogen phosphide monitor that is functional for the duration of the work period, must know how to operate the personal hydrogen phosphide monitor and be informed of procedures required if the air levels of hydrogen phosphide gas exceed 0.1 ppm.
 All persons in the fumigated site and the fumigation zone are covered by this 0.1 ppm exposure safety limit.
 Periodic gas measurements should be made in the worker's breathing zone using hydrogen phosphide low level detector tubes or electronic metering devices, unless they are protected by a NIOSH-approved self-contained breathing apparatus with full face piece operated in a pressure-demand or other positive-pressure mode OR a NIOSH-approved air-line respirator with a full face piece operated in a pressuredemand or other positive-pressure mode combined with an auxiliary self-contained positivepressure breathing apparatus.

 The level of hydrogen phosphide gas may be higher at the core of the commodity than the surrounding air.
-Monitoring is required when unloading or otherwise disturbing a commodity that has been fumigated to ensure that liberation of gas from the treated commodity does not result in unacceptable levels of hydrogen phosphide.
+Monitoring is required when unloading or otherwise disturbing a commodity that has been furnigated to ensure that liberation of gas from the treated commodity does not result in unacceptable levels of hydrogen phosphide.